SnakeyRoad/jdm-doctor-dashboard/README.md

 Tests are automatically run during the build process using Maven Surefire plugin.

+During testing on other machines it was discovered the lab result values would go out of bound when the dashboard ran on Windows.
+This was resolved in two ways, one, by editing the code so it would override system specific themes (light/dark).
+And second, by changing the code so it would force the columns to be of a certain width, bypassing Windows rendering issues completely.

 ## Database Management

 The application uses SQLite for data storage with the following features: